publiccodeyml/publiccode.yml/README.md

 <div align="center">
   <i>
-    A metadata description standard for public software that is easy to use both for developers and people with less technical background in order to make the software developed by Public Administrations and Public Organisations easily discoverable.
+    A metadata standard to describe software made by or for Public administrations, making it discoverable and understandable for both developers and non-technical users.
   </i>
 </div>